Calindra/eitri-docs/en/docs/eitri-shopping/deeplinks.md

     <br>
     `product_slug` = product slug to open (you can get it from your vtex website for example)

     > Vtex website product pages usually ends with "/p".
-You need to remove it since it's not part of product slug
+You need to remove it since it's not part of product slug.

     **Examples:**
     ```